donnieprakoso/workshop-eventDrivenMicroservices/1-lab-basicDispatchConsumeEvent/README.md

 Now we are going to test the Producer function which will trigger an event to Amazon EventBridge and will be consumed by the Consumer function as well as print the logs into CloudWatch.

 - Create a test event by choosing **Test** in the upper right corner
 - In the Configure test event page, choose **Create new test event** and in Event template, leave the default Hello World option.
-Enter an Event name and provide an empty response:
+Enter an Event name and provide an empty template:
 ```json
 {}
 ```